 In February 2016, FASB issued Accounting Standards Update (ASU) 2016-02, Leases (ASU 2016-02).
-ASU 2016-02 requires a lessee to recognize a lease asset representing its right to use the underlying asset for the lease term, and a lease liability for the payments to be made to lessor, on its balance sheet for all operating leases greater than 12 months.
-ASU 2016-02 will be effective for fiscal years, and interim periods within those fiscal years, beginning after December 31, 2021.
-The Organization is currently in the process of determining the impact this standard will have on its financial statements but initial analysis indicate that its implementation will not have a significant impact on the Charter School's financial statements.
+ASU 2016-02 requires a lessee to recognize a lease asset representing its right to use the underlying asset for the lease term, and a lease liability for the payments to be made to lessor, on its balance sheet for all operating leases greater than twelve months.
+Management adopted ASC 842 using the modified retrospective transition method, under which amounts in prior period were not restated.
+For contracts existing at the time of adoption, the Charter School elected the package of practical expedients and did not reassess whether any existing or expired agreements contain leases, the lease classification for any expired or existing leases, and the initial direct costs for any expired or existing leases.
+This standard did not have a significant impact on the Charter School's financial statements as of June 30, 2023.